Superrehtard/old_diaspora_wiki/Roadmap.md

 test test tests: we have an fair amount, we’re sure there are plenty more that are missing.
 Rspec, Cucumber, whatever.
 If you wrote tests, we would love you forever.
 -- selenium tests that hit every page would be super nice, the framework for this is started and can be found in test/selenium

-support for Devise(master) for MongoMapper
-	-- We’re currently using BadMinus’ fork
+support for Devise(master) for MongoMapper (We’re currently using BadMinus’ fork)

-support for CarrierWave(master) for MongoMapper
-	-- We’re currently using Raphael’s fork
+support for CarrierWave(master) for MongoMapper (We’re currently using Raphael’s fork)

 Running Diaspora from home: